 - Shared decision making: Families often contribute to administrative roles or curriculum feedback.

-The Bank Street approach, also known as the developmental-interaction approach, focuses on the education of the whole child.
-Developed by Lucy Sprague Mitchell, it emphasizes connecting learning to the outside world.
+The Bank Street approach, also known as the developmental-interaction approach, focuses on the education of the whole child by connecting learning to the outside world.
+Developed by Lucy Sprague Mitchell, it emphasizes social sciences.

 Key features: